In the world of geography, two disciplines are often mistaken as the same one. These two fields are Geomatics and

 GIS puts data collection, storage, analysis, and visualization into action.

-Take any real-world problem with a geographic nature such as climate change, pipeline networking, environmental monitoring.
+Take any real-world problem with a geographic nature such as climate change, pipeline networking, and environmental monitoring.
 Overall, GIS is your most efficient, effective, and cost-saving tool for providing a solution to data management, analysis, and visualization.

 GIS isn’t just mapping software.
 It’s geography in action.
 It’s about finding solutions to real-world issues geographic in nature.

 A GIS curriculum is comprised of subjects like database management systems, programming, remote sensing, cartography, and geostatistics.

 Different Concepts.
 Different Roots.